wp-plugins/ajax-event-calendar/readme.txt

 = Options =

 * Add, edit or delete event category types
-* Limit event creation to a pre-defined window of time: between the next 30-minute interval and one year
+* Settings Toggle: Limit event creation to a pre-defined window of time: between the next 30-minute interval and one year
-* Displays the WordPress Login/Register links (Admin menu) on the front-end Calendar, links directly to event administration
+* Settings Toggle: Display of WordPress Login/Register links (Admin menu) on the front-end Calendar, links directly to event administration
 * Front-end calendar can be password protected
 * Display a contributors list in sidebar by using "Calendar Contributors" Widget
 * Display a upcoming events in sidebar by using "Upcoming Events" Widget